BloomTech-Labs/human-rights-first-asylum-fe-a/README.md

 - PDF Modal (clicking “View PDF”) doesn’t work and causes errors when clicked
 - The adminData and userData functions do not work currently as there are no endpoints for distinguishing between user types and the components do not exist
 - Sometimes https://a.humanrightsfirstasylum.dev/ gets stuck on “Fetching user profile” after signing in.
 The current workaround is to clear localStorage.
-Updaing Ockta may have cleaed it.
+Updating Okta may have fixed this problem.

 ## Contributors